ahazeemi/dPrune/README.md

 ---

 ## ⭐ Key Features
-* 🤗 **Hugging Face Integration**: Works seamlessly with huggingface datasets and transformers.
+* 🤗 **Hugging Face Integration**: Works seamlessly with Hugging Face datasets and transformers.
 * 🧩 **Modular Design**: Separates the scoring logic from the pruning criteria.
 * 🔌 **Extensible**: Easily create your own custom scoring functions and pruning methods.
 * 🧠 **Supervised & Unsupervised Scoring Methods**: Includes a variety of common pruning techniques.